SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 );
 ```

-While not so much compressed, this could have equally expressed as follows:
+While not so much compressed, this could have equally been expressed as follows:

 ```cds
 annotate CatalogService.Books with @(